bu-ist/coding-standards/css-and-sass/best.md

 * Explaining any rules we break and why with a single line comment `//`
 * Using multi-line (`/* */`) comments for information that helps debug the compiled CSS, such as noting the location of a SASS placeholder class

-### Code should strive to make information available to all equally.
+### Code should strive to make information available to all equally

 We feel strongly that information should be accessible to all, and as such, our standards encourage practices that keep accessibility and user choice in mind.
 For example, if a user turns JavaScript off, or the scripts fail, it's important to us that the meaning of that content is still conveyed.